 Once a restraining order has been made, written notice of the order must be given to any person whose interests are affected by the order.

 A person against whom a restraining order is made may file an application for an exclusion order, which may exclude some or all of the property from the order.
 The applicant must prove on the balance of probabilities that the property in question was not illegally or fraudulently obtained.

 An appeal can be lodged in the Supreme Court against the making of a restraining order by any person who has an interest in the property.
 An appeal must be lodged within 28 days of the making of the restraining order.

 In order to set aside the restraining order, the court must be satisfied either that:

 - The NSW Crime Commission has failed to satisfy the court that there are reasonable grounds for believing the person whose property is the subject of the application has engaged in a serious criminal activity; or

 - The applicant has established the restraining order was obtained illegally or against good faith.

 A person who lodges an appeal against a restraining order is also entitled to adduce evidence in support of their application.

 Payment of Legal Costs

 In some circumstances, a restraining order may provide for paying for a person’s reasonable legal costs.
-However, the court must be satisfied that the person is unable to pay their legal costs out of their unrestrained property.
+However, the Supreme Court must be satisfied that the person is unable to pay their legal costs out of their unrestrained property.